kraslav4ik/Static-Code-Analyzer/README.md

 * Mutable variables in function args
 * Checking default arguments values

-Program takes path to directory, containing python files or path to python file and checks if ".py" files has the most common syntax mistakes
+Program takes path to directory, containing python files or path to python file and checks if ".py" files has the most wide-spread syntax mistakes

 Works with: Python 3.8